AyoSal/argocd-hybrid/README.md

 kubectl create secret generic SECRET-NAME  --from-file="cert=PATH_TO_CRT_FILE"  --from-file="key=PATH_TO_KEY_FILE"  -n apigee
 ```

+## ArgoCD App of Apps Pattern and ArgoCD Applications
 Pull this repo which already has the charts as well as the templates and manifests files required